Vancouver is the cultural capital of Canada’s West and a fantastic blend of outdoor beauty, city life and multicultural experiences.

 At least 10,000 years ago, Vancouver’s First Nations people arrived here and their legacy lives on today.
 In the Museum of Anthropology you can see totem and story poles, and carvings created by the first inhabitants.
 The collection will give you a feel for their creative and spiritual lives.

 One of the most famous men in the history of Vancouver has to be “Gassy” Jack Deighton, who opened the city’s first saloon in 1867.
 This started the tradition of quality drinking establishments in Vancouver.
 Today you can find some of the most intriguing and inventive cocktails on offer at The Keefer Bar.
 This venue mixes the original craft drinking traditions established by Jack Deighton with the culture of Chinatown, creating a truly incredible fusion.

 During winter there’s nothing like cuddling up in one of the city’s many wonderful coffee shops.

 Try popular Musette Caffe in Downtown.
 Coffee shops are also the perfect place to go if you need access to free Wi-Fi while travelling!

 A stop in Vancouver is also not complete without trying poutine.
 If you’ve never tried this delicious dish, you are in for a treat!
 Traditional poutine consists of French fries topped with gravy and cheese curds, but in Vancouver you’ll find plenty of other fun (and tasty) varieties.
 You can find hot dog poutine, fried chicken poutine, pulled pork poutine and much more.

-For things to do in Vancouver that will leave you feeling refreshed and revitalised, just hit the great outdoors.
+For things to do that will leave you feeling refreshed and revitalised, just hit the great outdoors!